SimonMaracine/checkers-engine/engine/protocol.md

 *nodes* represents the number of leaf nodes processed in the minimax algorithm.
 This value is optional, as the engine may not use the minimax algorithm.

 *eval* represents how much advantage does the current player have.
-It is implementation defined and optional.
+It is an implementation defined signed integer.
+It is optional.

-*time* represents the total elapsed time since the thinking algorithm started (be it minimax or anything else).
+*time* represents the total elapsed time in seconds as a floating point number since the thinking algorithm started (be it minimax or anything else).